ngzhili/Two-Wheel-Robot-DeepRL/README.md

-# Learning to balance, move, and traverse slopes to reach a destination with a Two-Wheel Robot using Deep Reinforcement Learning
+# Learning to balance, move, and traverse slopes with a Two-Wheel Robot using Deep Reinforcement Learning

 The objective of this project is to train a Two-Wheel Robot (TWR) to balance and move to a destination while clearing a slope using Deep Reinforcement Learning.
 This project was done by: Ng Zhili, Foo Jia Yuan, Natasha Soon

 ## Setup & Installation of Repository
 The code is written using Python 3.8 and used the following libraries:
 ```